nicolo-ribaudo/acorn-import-defer/README.md

-# Support for `import defer` in acorn
+# Support for `import defer` and `import souce` in acorn

 ## Install

 ```
-npm install acorn-import-defer
+npm install acorn-import-phases
 ```

 ## Usage